felixkreuk/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: PhD student @ Bar-Ilan university, AI Research Engineer at Meta.
+description: AI Research Engineer at Meta.

 profile:
   align: right